arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 - If you feel unsure about a question, you may ask to skip to the next one to maximize your time.
 - You must bring your ID card, and your eyes must remain focused on the camera.
 - The exam will take place during week 22, and there will be two separate sessions for the oral exam.
-- You can register fot eh
+- You can register for the exam during week 20-21.